Home

 Konstantin Berlandt

 Statement: "I was born in San Francisco and at one time was editor of the Daily Californian (University of California, Berkeley).
-I later became an important activist in the early gay liberation movement in San Francisco and Berkeley and was one of the editors of Gay Sunshine (1969-1971).
+I later became an important activist in the early gay liberation movement, contributing to civil rights and LGBT activism in San Francisco and Berkeley.
+Additionally, I was one of the editors of Gay Sunshine (1969-1971), which played a significant role in documenting gay history.
 I have recently returned from Israel where I spent some time living on a kibbutz.
-Now that I'm back in San Francisco, I an wondering 'What happens next?'".
+Now that I'm back in San Francisco, I am wondering 'What happens next?'."

 Find out more